 All though we did not climb this trail it is certainly a bucket list-worthy hike for any hiker in Zion.

-If you are planning an Rv trip to the Grand Canyon, and southwest Utah we highly recommend adding Zion National Park to your itinerary.
+If you are planning an Rv trip to the Grand Canyon, and southwest Utah we highly recommend adding this park to your itinerary.

 Equally important you can not go wrong by spending a few nights at the Zion River Resort RV Park.
 As a matter of fact, this park is one of the most beautiful parks in the country, and on the top of our list.